hds-sandbox/RDM_biodata_course/develop/01_RDM_intro.md

     &#128172; **Learning Objectives:**

-    1. Learn the basics about what is Research Data Management
+    1. Fundamentals of Research Data Management
-    2. Learn why effective RDM are important
+    2. Importance of effective Research Data Management

 The University of Copenhagen (UCPH) defines Research Data Management (RDM) as a "*collective term for the planning, collection, storage, sharing and preservation of research data*"[@UCPH_guidelines].